rng-guy/NFSMWBartender/APPENDIX.md

 # 1 - What is there to know about Bartender's file parsing?

-Some **parameter groups** (indicated by `[GroupName]`) in Bartender's configuration files allow you to provide a `default` value.
+Some **parameter groups** (indicated by `[GroupName]`) in Bartender's configuration files allow you to define a `default` value.
 For each parameter group, a comment in the relevant file states whether the group allows this.
 Bartender parses groups that allow `default` values in three steps:
 1. If you omitted it, the `default` value is set to the game's vanilla (i.e. unmodded) value.
 2. All free-roam Heat levels (format: `heatXY`) you omitted are set to the `default` value.
 3. All race Heat levels (format: `raceXY`) you omitted are set to their free-roam values.